Sourabh-Kumar7/SnakeGame/README.md

 # SnakeGame
-The classic snake game that a lot of us were addicted to playing on our cellphones.
+The classic snake game that a lot of us were addicted to playing on our cellphones implemented in C++.